 10 Nervous System Facts| List of Amazing & Unusual Things

-The nervous system is one of the vital organ systems in the body.
+The nervous system is a vital organ system in the body.

-It controls the whole body’s physiology, movements, and also behavior.
+It controls the whole anatomy and physiology of the body and also behavior.

 The central nervous system comprises the brain and spinal cord.